Statistics from Altmetric.com

 Study selection and analysis

-Two reviewers appraised studies and selected RCTs comparing mood stabilisers with placebo, combination therapy (mood stabilisers plus augmenting agent) or antidepressant add-on or monotherapy in adults (aged 18–65 years) with bipolar disorder and acute major depression …
+Two reviewers appraised studies and selected RCTs comparing mood stabilisers with placebo, combination therapy (mood stabilisers plus augmenting agent) or antidepressant add-on or monotherapy in adults (aged 18–65 years) with bipolar disorder and acute major depression (DSM-IV).
+Only treatments given to reduce an …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.